MarcusFulbright/Validate/readme.md

 ## Validating Objects

-The ValidationService can validate objects and arrays by specifying what sanatize and validate rules to apply to each property (referred to as 'field' from here on).
+The Validator can validate objects and arrays by specifying what sanatize and validate rules to apply to each property (referred to as 'field' from here on).

 ### Rules

-Once you've got a ValidationService, you can add Validate and Sanitize rules to it:
+Once you've got a Validator, you can add Validate and Sanitize rules to it:

 ```php
 // Ensure that a field is a boolean